yantr-manav/AccuKnox/Django Signals/Question3.md

 ####  Question 3: Do Django signals run in the same database transaction as the caller?

+#### Explaination
 - Yes, by default Django signals run within the same database transaction, especially pre_save and post_save.

+- The signal fires and sees the user (signal runs within transaction).

+- After rollback, the user no longer exists (proof that signal shared the transaction context).

 #### apps/signals.py
 ```python